-Commercial banks create multiples of that money and lend it out, mostly to ordinary people to buy things they can’t afford, like a place to live or an education.
+Commercial banks create multiples of that money and lend it out, mostly to ordinary people to buy things they can no longer afford due to inflation, like a place to live or an education.

 Investment banks, broker-dealers, and clearing houses help other organisations like hedge funds and private equity funds to trade and invest money.
 Investment banks and their clients buy assets like stocks using leverage—they borrow money from the broker so they can trade many times what they could otherwise afford.

 Because the default for central banks is to pump new money in, it’s being conjured and multiplied all the time.

 The stock market is not the economy, Part I

 [If you already agree that the stock market is not the economy, click here to skip the charts that prove it.]

 While the money supply is ever-increasing, its value is always disappearing due to price inflation.
 Bankers buy their own houses and cars from their outsized quarterly bonuses, so they are desperate to chase high returns in the immediate future.
 Not to stabilise the financial system, or even to grow real wealth in the economy.

 What is real wealth anyway?
 It’s the ability to have good living conditions with less input of time and money—an increase in purchasing power.
 This comes from better technology and sound (non-inflationary) money.
 It’s stable jobs and businesses, which come from long-sighted, responsible investment and fair competition.
 We could think of more, but this will do.
 A properly functioning stock market and intelligently investing funds could in theory help to generate this real wealth.